 (d) Find the current after one time constant has elapsed.

-Solution: Recall that the current in an RL circuit at any instant of time is obtained by the formula \[I(t)=\frac{\mathcal{E}}{R}(1-e^{-Rt/L})\]
+Solution: Recall that the current in an RL circuit at any instant of time is given by: \[I(t)=\frac{\mathcal{E}}{R}(1-e^{-Rt/L})\]

-(a) The potential drop across the resistor in an RL circuit is given by $\Delta V=IR$, so by setting $t=0$ in the above equation for current, we can find the current just after closing the switch as below \[I(t=0)=\frac{\mathcal{E}}{R}(1-e^{-R(0)/L})=0\] Thus, the voltage drop across the resistor is $\Delta V_R=T(t=0)R=0$ immediately after the switch is closed.
+(a) The potential drop across the resistor in an RL circuit is given by $\Delta V=IR$.
+By setting $t=0$ in the equation for current, we find the current just after closing the switch as follows: \[I(t=0)=\frac{\mathcal{E}}{R}(1-e^{-R(0)/L})=0\] Thus, the voltage drop across the resistor is $\Delta V_R=I(t=0)R=0$ immediately after the switch is closed.

-(b) In an RL circuit, the final or maximum current is found by the formula $I_f=\frac{\mathcal{E}}{R}$.
-The final current in this single-loop circuit is \[I_f=\frac{6}{8}=0.75\quad {\rm A}\]
+(b) In an RL circuit, the final or maximum current is found by: $I_f=\frac{\mathcal{E}}{R}$.
+The final current in this single-loop circuit is: \[I_f=\frac{6}{8}=0.75\quad {\rm A}\] After a long time, the inductor acts like a normal wire.
+This means the only resistance in the circuit is the resistor itself.

-(c) By definition, the time constant in an RL circuit is the time that takes the current to reach $63.2\%$ of its final value.
-Therefore, \[\tau=\frac LR=\frac {25\times 10^{-3}}{8}=3\,{\rm ms}\]
+(c) By definition, the time constant in an RL circuit is the time it takes for the current to reach $63.2\%$ of its final value.
+Therefore, \[\tau=\frac LR=\frac {25\times 10^{-3}}{8}=3.125\,{\rm ms}\]

-(d) the current after on time constant, $I(t=\tau)$ is calculated as below \begin{align*} I(t)&=\frac{\mathcal{E}}{R}(1-e^{-t/\tau})\\ \\&=\frac{6}{8}(1-e^{-\tau/\tau})\\ \\&=0.75(1-e^{-1})\\ \\&=0.474\quad {\rm A}\end{align*}
+(d) The current after on time constant, $I(t=\tau)$, is calculated as follows: \begin{align*} I(t)&=\frac{\mathcal{E}}{R}(1-e^{-t/\tau})\\ \\&=\frac{6}{8}(1-e^{-\tau/\tau})\\ \\&=0.75(1-e^{-1})\\ \\&=0.474\quad {\rm A}\end{align*}

 AP Physics Circuits Practice Problems with Solutions